Skip to main content

 • A fund should be established to compensate neighboring farms for their economic loss due to unforeseen problems created by wetland restoration.

-• MDEGLE and Natural Resources Conservation Service should completely explain in advance and in writing landowner obligations during and after a contract for the maintenance and/or reversion of a wetland.
+• EGLE and the Natural Resources Conservation Service should completely explain in advance and in writing landowner obligations during and after restoration or maintenance of a wetland.

 • Creative solutions should reflect economic and environmental realities to resolve wetlands disputes.